evamontejano/IT-School/README.md

 # IT School
- This is an IT School made with C# language that stores the data with SQL.
+ This is a management system for an IT School made with C# language that stores the data with SQL.